Billy Howerdel: Early work and A Perfect Circle

-Ashes Divide: 2003–2021
+Ashes Divide

 Howerdel first began working on solo material during the writing sessions for Thirteenth Step, in 2003.
 Rough versions of three or four songs were written during that era, including the track "Stripped Away", which was even played at soundchecks at A Perfect Circle (APC) concerts while supporting the album.
 Additionally, the APC demo "Army" was eventually reworked into Howerdel's own "The Stone".
 Shortly after Thirteenth Step, APC decided to quickly throw together a collection of anti-war cover songs just prior to the 2004 United States presidential election, entitled Emotive.
 Keenan pushed Howerdel to sing lead vocals on a few of the songs, to "get people used to [his] voice", and to help Howerdel transition to the role of primary singer in his solo work.
 Once Emotive was completed, APC went on hiatus, while Howerdel continued to write new material.

 Keep Telling Myself It's Alright

 As he put together more songs, Howerdel named his project Ashes Divide (stylised as ASHES dIVIDE) and began recording an album.
-He handled nearly all instruments in the studio, except drums, for which he recruited session musician Josh Freese.
+He handled nearly all instruments in the studio, except drums, for which he recruited then-A Perfect Circle bandmate Josh Freese as a session musician.
 The project's first single, "The Stone", made its radio premiere on January 22, 2008, and the full album, titled Keep Telling Myself It's Alright, followed on April 8.
 The record features a guest cello performance on the track "Sword" by Devo Keenan, Maynard's son.
 In addition to Freese and Keenan, the record also includes contributions from drummer Dean Sainz, Concrete Blonde's Johnette Napolitano, Alkaline Trio's Matt Skiba, and former APC bassist Paz Lenchantin.

 Howerdel formed a band to promote the record, touring throughout 2008.
-The lineup consisted of Jeff Friedl on drums, Matt McJunkins on bass, Jonny Radtke on lead guitar, and Adam Monroe on keys.
+The lineup consisted of Jeff Friedl on drums, Matt McJunkins on bass, Jonathan Radtke on lead guitar, and Adam Monroe on keys.

 The album debuted at number 36 in the U.S., selling 15,800 copies in its first week.
 As of August 2010, Keep Telling Myself It's Alright had sold 61,000 copies, according to Nielsen SoundScan.